eea/eionet.datadict/README.md

 Alternatively you can copy the default.properties file and create a local.properties file for development purposes.

+Add an environmental variable in tomcat with name logFilePath and value a path to a folder where log files will be stored.
+This variable is used in log4j2.xml

 ##### 3. Deploy on tomcat

 Place the resulting $CHECKOUT_HOME/target/datadict.war into Tomcat's webapps directory, and start Tomcat.